liaoxiong3x/DeepCreamPy/README.md

 - Pillow

 # Model
-Link coming soon
+The pretrained model can be downloaded from https://drive.google.com/open?id=1mWHYSj0LDSbJQQxjR4hUMykQkVve2U3Q.

 # Usage

 ## I. Decensoring hentai

 The decensorship process is fairly involved.
 A user interface will eventually be released to streamline the process.

-Download the pretrained model from https://drive.google.com/open?id=1mWHYSj0LDSbJQQxjR4hUMykQkVve2U3Q.

 Using image editing software like Photoshop or GIMP, paint the areas you want to decensor the color with RGB values of (0,255,0).
 For each censored region, crop 128 x 128 size images containing the censored regions from your images and save them as new ".png" images.